vsilaev/tascalate-instrument/README.md

                           ProtectionDomain protectionDomain,
                           byte[] classfileBuffer)
 ```
 The first method is available for Java 1.5-1.8, the second one is supported by Java version 9 and above.
-The only difference bewteen them is that the modern version get a [Module](https://docs.oracle.com/javase/9/docs/api/java/lang/Module.html) as a parameter.
-But what important here, is that neither of them receives a `Class<?>` as a paramneter, because `Class<?>` is not available at this phase (transformation).
+The only difference between them is that the modern version get a [Module](https://docs.oracle.com/javase/9/docs/api/java/lang/Module.html) as a parameter.
+But what important here, is that neither of them receives a `Class<?>` as a parameter, because `Class<?>` is not available at this phase (transformation).
 And it's even an error to call `ClassLoader.load(className)` here!

 So if there is no class, then there is no way to get a [MethodHadles.Lookup](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/MethodHandles.Lookup.html) to execute later [MethodHandles.Lookup.defineClass](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/MethodHandles.Lookup.html#defineClass-byte:A-) to dynamically define any additional classes on the same class loader!
 Previously it was possible either via "deep reflection" on `ClassLoader` passed or via using `sun.misc.Unsafe.defineClass` with the very same class loader.
 No longer!
 By default, `java.lang` package is not opened to named modules since Java 9 and `sun.misc.Unsafe.defineClass` method is removed since Java 11.
 So any developer, who have to create additional classes during transformation of the `primary` class is blocked.
-Me included - my library [Tascalate Async/Await](https://github.com/vsilaev/tascalate-async-await) does exactly this: a body of the every asynchronous method of the trasformed classes is replaced with an anonymous class (sublass of `Runnable`).
+Me included - my library [Tascalate Async/Await](https://github.com/vsilaev/tascalate-async-await) does exactly this: a body of the every asynchronous method of the trasformed classes is replaced with an anonymous class (the subclass of `Runnable`).
 And it's necessary to define all these anonymous classes within the very same class loader as the original class.
 I'm stucked.
-Here is why Tascalate Instrument libary was started.
+Here is why Tascalate Instrument library was started.

 Notice, that in Java 9 we get a [Module](https://docs.oracle.com/javase/9/docs/api/java/lang/Module.html) as a first parameter?
 By the way, it's an [AnnotatedElement](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/AnnotatedElement.html) and it's possible to define annotations on it...
 It's getting warmer...
 And an annotation may have a class as an attribute:
 ```java